truongnat/template-intructions/.gemini/instructions/roles/designer.md

 3. **Create Detailed UI/UX Deliverables:**
    - User personas (if not already in plan)
    - User journeys and flow diagrams
-   - Wireframes with layout, components, and hierarchy
+   - Wireframes with layout, components, and hierarchy (adapt to platform: screens for GUI, command flows for CLI, etc.)
    - High-fidelity mockup descriptions (colors, typography, spacing, interactions)
-   - Component library / Design system tokens
+   - Component library / Design system tokens (when applicable)
-   - Accessibility considerations (WCAG AA compliance)
+   - Accessibility considerations (WCAG AA for web/mobile, platform-specific guidelines for desktop/embedded)
-   - Responsive behavior for all screen sizes (mobile-first)
+   - Responsive/adaptive behavior for target platforms (mobile-first for web, orientation for mobile apps, window sizes for desktop)
-   - Micro-interactions and animation specs
+   - Micro-interactions and animation specs (when applicable to platform)

 4. **Research & Inspiration:**
    - Use built-in browser tool to research design patterns and best practices
    - Tag all research with `#searching`

 5. **Produce Verifiable Artifacts:**
-   - Text-based wireframes using ASCII or Markdown tables
+   - Text-based wireframes using ASCII or Markdown tables (for GUI platforms)
+   - Command flow diagrams (for CLI/API tools)
    - Flow diagrams (ASCII or structured lists)
    - Screenshots/recordings of design references
-   - Color palette codes, typography specs, spacing tokens
+   - Color palette codes, typography specs, spacing tokens (when applicable)
+   - Platform-specific design guidelines (iOS HIG, Material Design, Windows UX, etc.)

 6. **Collaborate with Team:**
    - `@SA` - Confirm API requirements for UI data needs